 - Freestyle Ski Coach Level 1, which is the first step for the coaching career in this pathway.
 As well as being one of the modules needed for ski instructors interested in completing their Level 3 ISIA Stamp with IASI.

 - Freestyle Ski Coach Level 2, representing the second step in the coaching pathway for freestyle in IASI.

-This is a full immersion course, with the same content and hours of the 6 days course distributed onto 5 days.
-Each day will be full of activities, with training sessions in the mornings and afternoons, followed by theory sessions after dinner.
+This is a full immersion course, with the same content of the 6 days course, spread on a 5 days event.
+Each day will be full of activities, with training sessions in the mornings and afternoons.

 Freestyle Coach Level 1 Assessment Criteria

 All participants must be members of IASI before signing up for the course.
 If you are not a member yet please get in touch with the IASI office at email@example.com and cc us in at firstname.lastname@example.org.

 The following are reference maneuvers used to assess the required skill standard (see below for technical basis).

 - General skiing – Parallel on red terrain with a consistent round turn shape showing the ability to balance on the outside ski